trosendal/shiny/server_setup.md

 		Ctrl-A
 		d

-- Next I need to make an init script so it starts on startup and put it behind nginx and run it as a process instead of in the terminal according to a respong from R-studio [here](https://groups.google.com/forum/#!topic/shiny-discuss/9bVI5HO_wfM)
+- Next I need to make an init script so it starts on startup and put it behind nginx and run it as a process instead of in the terminal according to a response from R-studio [here](https://groups.google.com/forum/#!topic/shiny-discuss/9bVI5HO_wfM)

 - When you have a new app you can place it in the /var/shiny-server/www directory and then kill the shiny-server process followed by restarting it.
 - The sampsi app is located on the gitlab server.
 A clone of it is at /home/trosendal/shiny.
 The app itself is at /home/trosendal/shiny/sampsi.